It takes more than good intentions to transform the South. It takes money.

 Landlords in the United States have filed more than 160,000 evictions during the pandemic, 14 percent of which have been in Houston.
 According to the U.S. Census Bureau, an estimated 1 in 4 renters with children (and 1 in 6 adult renters generally) were behind on rent in late September.
 Nearly half of children in Black households, 44 percent of children in Hispanic households, and 35 percent of children in white households in the United States in June and July were either living in a house behind on rent or where there isn't enough food to eat.

-As the unemployment rate shows few signs of significantly decreasing, those numbers are expected to get worse in 2021.
+As the unemployment rate shows few signs of significantly decreasing, those numbers are expected to only get worse.

 When compared with other large cities, The Urban Institute recently found that, at 50 percent, Houston has a lower percentage of rent-burdened residents.
 As of 2016, Houston ranked 273 out of 274 cities on economic and racial inclusion, meaning lower-income residents and people of color have been historically excluded from contributing to and benefiting from economic prosperity.
 It's also the only major city in the United States without a grace period to stave off evictions and give tenants invaluable time to prepare for a move.